 - A) Child Abuse Reporting Procedures

 - B) Disaster Procedures

 - C) Suspension and Expulsion Procedures

 - D) Teacher notification of dangerous pupils

 - E) Discrimination and Harassment Policy

 - F) Dress Code

 - G) Safe Ingress and Egress

 - H) Safe and Orderly Learning Environment

 - I) Rules and Procedures for School Discipline

 - J) Procedures for Tactical Response to Criminal Incidents, including guns

 - K) Procedures to assess and respond to reports of violent, dangerous, unlawful activity

 - L) Procedures for opioid overdose

-The plan is updated and approved annually.
-The last Safety Plan was adopted February 21, 2024.
+The plan is updated and reviewed annually.
+The plan was adopted by the Santa Clara County Board of Education on February 21, 2024.
+The revised plan will be going to the board on February 5, 2025.